 This guide helps you shortlist auto insurance in a practical order: coverage fit first, then deductible strategy, then claims and service quality.
+Price matters, but a cheap policy with thin liability limits or a slow claims desk can cost far more than the premium you saved.

 1) Start with coverage fit, not price